-'I didn't know but you might be.' added the sick woman, gazing upon immediately flushed her cheeks, and her Jane's blushing, beautiful face.
-Did heart beat: you ever hear any thing of him?
+added the sick woman, gazing upon immediately flushed her cheeks, and her Jane's blushing, beautiful face.
+Did heart beat. you ever hear any thing of him?
 I have never seen him, but have often deepened, and she was resolved to learn wished I could.'
-'I am acquainted wish Colonel Melville, added Jane, in a peculiar tone 'I understand you,' said Mrs. Hamher face.
-'I suppose you are fondly you could advise me.' looking to your bridal day, which will 'I am willing to do any thing for a joyous one to you,' wishes,' added Jane, still blushing.
+'I am acquainted wish Colonel Melville,' added Jane, in a peculiar tone Mrs. Hamblin; looking full into Jane's of voice.
+'I understand you,' said Mrs. Hamher face.
+'I supposé you are fondly you could advise me.' looking to your bridal day, which will make you Mrs. Melville.
+May it prove your good,' said the kind woman.
+'I a joyous one to you.' wishes,' added Jane, still blushing.

-The mother was seated in a rocking riage is a lottery in which there are chair, and the room had the aspect of more blanks than prizes, said the woneatness and comfort about it.
-True, man.
-'I hope, my dear, you will draw 'I hope so, but Heaven only knows,' some doubts and misgivings which Mrs. 'Walk in,' said the sick woman.
+'It has always been said that marsome doubts and misgivings which Mrs. 'Walk in,' said the sick woman.
 'I Hamblin noticed, and which excited her It is no wonder that such a curiosity should be indulged by Mrs. Hamblin.
-'I board there now,' replied Jane, who was a very shrewd woman, and unsuspicion that Jane might be hoping for that which she could not realize. ' How long have you boarded in the house opposite? asked Mrs. Hamblin.
+'I board there now,' replied Jane, who was a very shrewd woman, and una belief, or rather she indulged a slight suspicion that Jane might be hoping for that which she could not realize.
+How long have you boarded in the house opposite?' asked Mrs. Hamblin.
 'About a week,' replied Jane.
 'You find it a good place, I trust,' added the sick woman.